 Demonstration Neighborhood Grants

 Demonstration neighborhoods are community projects intended to enhance pollinator habitat in key corridors, raise awareness about residential pollinator protection and showcase best practices.
 Organizations overseeing a demonstration neighborhood will work with local residents to install four types of beneficial planting practices: native pocket plantings, pollinator beneficial trees and shrubs, pollinators lawns and pollinator meadows.
-Local governments, nonprofit organizations, and tribal governments were invited to apply through a Request for Proposals (RFP) process in late 2019 and early 2020.
+Local governments, nonprofit organizations, and tribal governments were invited to apply through a Request for Proposals (RFP) process in 2020 and 2022.

 Pollinator Habitat Basics